theodoreguo/Udacity/Machine Learning Engineer Nanodegree/Projects/Capstone/proposal.md

 So what is the next number?

 7!
 You read that correctly.
-That's the start to a real integer sequence, the [powers of primes](https://oeis.org/A000961 "Click to check").
+That's the start to a real integer sequence, the [powers of primes](https://oeis.org/A000961 "Click to check")[^fn1].
 Want something easier?
 How about the next number in 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ?
 If you answered 89, you may enjoy this challenge.
 Your computer may find it considerably less enjoyable.
 In this project, a machine learning solution will be demonstated to predict the next number of a given integer sequence.

 A number in a sequence is equivalent to a word.
 Based on this observation, we try to predict the last number based on the preceding numbers.
-Hence, the problem can be treated as the [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing "Click to check") domain.
+Hence, the problem can be treated as the [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing "Click to check")[^fn2] domain.

 ### Problem Statement
-This problem at hand is defined by Kaggle team's competition named [Integer Sequence Learning](https://www.kaggle.com/c/integer-sequence-learning "Click to visit").
+This problem at hand is defined by [Kaggle](https://www.kaggle.com/ "Click to visit")[^fn3] team's competition named [Integer Sequence Learning](https://www.kaggle.com/c/integer-sequence-learning "Click to visit")[^fn4].
 It challenges you create a machine learning algorithm capable of guessing the next number in an integer sequence.
 While this sounds like pattern recognition in its most basic form, a quick look at the data will convince you this is anything but basic!

 ### Datasets and Inputs
-The [dataset](https://www.kaggle.com/c/integer-sequence-learning/data "Click to download dataset") of this project contains the majority of the integer sequences from the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](https://oeis.org/ "Click to visit").
+The [dataset](https://www.kaggle.com/c/integer-sequence-learning/data "Click to download dataset")[^fn5] of this project contains the majority of the integer sequences from the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](https://oeis.org "Click to visit")[^fn6].
 It is split into a training set, where you are given the full sequence, and a test set, where we have removed the last number from the sequence.
 The task is to predict this removed integer.

 Note that some sequences may have identical beginnings (or even be identical altogether).
 They have not been removed these from the dataset.

 ### Solution Statement
-The [Recurrent Neural Networks](https://en.wikipedia.org/wiki/Recurrent_neural_network "Click to check") approach – usually just called "RNNs" - can be applied to solve this problem.
+The [Recurrent Neural Networks](https://en.wikipedia.org/wiki/Recurrent_neural_network "Click to check")[^fn7] approach – usually just called "RNNs" - can be applied to solve this problem.
 This task particularly interests me as it's analogous to word prediction.
 Hence integers are treated as words in the solution.

 ### Benchmark Model
 The `Mode` methodology is used as the benchmark model for the last number prediction in a certain sequence.
 For this, we simply find the mode in a given sequence, and that will be our guess for the last term in the sequence.
-The Mode Benchmark (implemented in R) seen on the competiton [leaderboard](https://www.kaggle.com/c/integer-sequence-learning/leaderboard "Click to check") has an accuracy of `0.05746`.
+The Mode Benchmark (implemented in R) seen on the competiton [leaderboard](https://www.kaggle.com/c/integer-sequence-learning/leaderboard "Click to check")[^fn8] has an accuracy of `0.05746`.

 ```r
 Mode <- function(x) {